 Conceptualization: getting to know the client’s request, identifying the technical constraints and specific expectations, formulating an idea by developing a concept specific to the identity of the person photographed.

 The portrait session: knowing how to direct professional and non-professional subjects.
 Deciding on the best type and combination of light.
+Next to portrait lighting photography techniques, they equally need to fully master depth-of-field.
 Choosing costumes, outfits, styles and accessories to enhance the portrait.
+Capturing the images themselves.

 Image Selection: managing a digital image workflow, being capable to organize and edit images to select those to be retouched for the final rendering.

-Image processing: mastering image editing software (Photoshop, Lightroom, etc.), so as to ensure quality post-production.
+Image processing: mastering image editing software (Photoshop, Lightroom, etc.), so as to ensure quality post-production and obtain great photos.

-Combining theory and practice, the photography programs at Spéos provide students with a range of skills that enable them to become professional and to further specialize as portrait photographers.
+Combining theory and practice, the photography programs at Spéos provide students with a range of skills that enable them to become professional – establish their photography business – and to further specialize as portrait photographers.
 Skills include essential techniques inherent to outdoor and indoor photography, in-depth knowledge of post-processing software, as well as the ability to manage and distribute digital images in order to promote their activity.
 Last but not least, students also develop their own visual identity through the creation of a portfolio reflecting their style.

 An essential point of the pedagogical method taught at Spéos: students learn and practice photography using the Stop-System – a method developed by Spéos – allowing them to understand and master photographic lighting techniques and lighting equipments, so that they are able to work quickly and independently towards a photographic style of their own.